The Seventh Most Important Thing

 Want to know more about the real Hampton's Throne?
 Watch a video talk by Smithsonian curator Helen Ingalls

 “A moving exploration of how there is often so much more than meets the eye.”
 Booklist, starred

 “Shelley Pearsall tells a sumptuously layered tale of transformation.”
 School Library Journal feature, starred

-2. Write a short narrative about: a character who develops wings, the theme of FEAR NOT, or trash turned to treasure.
+3. Write a short narrative using one of these story starters: a character who develops wings, the theme of FEAR NOT, or trash turned to treasure.
 Ideas from Harmon MS, OH.

-3. Paint your own “cardboard quotes” and display.
+4. Paint “cardboard quotes” and display.
 Idea from Berner MS, NY.

 5. Give each student seven paper towel rings to display seven objects, pictures, or drawings that symbolize “important things” in their lives.
 Idea from Bigelow MS, MA.